-So, what does this mean for merchants?
+So, what does this mean for PSPs and their merchant customers?

-• First, merchants should continue to screen for fraud to de-risk transactions and protect their customer relationships.
+First, PSPs should continue to emphasize the importance of fraud screening to their merchants to de-risk transactions and protect customer relationships.
 Merchants understand the business and behaviors of their own customers and hold significant amounts of transactional data which can be used by their fraud prevention partners to profile customers and monitor for fraud.
 It isn't enough to rely on issuers and acquirers to carry out risk analysis - any more than it is enough to rely on 3D Secure alone.
 The merchant's ability to control fraud, secure SCA exemptions and deliver a fast, simple payments experience to loyal customers ultimately demands that they keep a firm grasp on fraud rates.